Part-time workers are protected from being treated less favourably than equivalent full-time workers just because they’re part time.

 When employers can treat part-time workers differently

-There are some situations when employers don’t have to treat part-time workers in the same way as full-time employees.
+There are some situations when employers do not have to treat part-time workers in the same way as full-time employees.
 In these situations the employer must be able to show there is a good reason to do so - this is called ‘objective justification’.

 An employer may provide health insurance for full-time employees but not part-timers if this can be objectively justified.